uF4No/sso-react-template/README.md

 ## Notes

+- This template is using `React` and `Next.js`.
+- This template is using `wagmi` and `viem` for the blockchain interaction.
 - This template is using `zksync-sso` for the authentication and wallet connection.
-- This template is using `wagmi` and `viem` for the blockchain interaction.
-- This template is using ZKsync Testnet for the blockchain.
+- This template is using ZKsync Testnet as the default chain but can be changed to any other chain supported by `viem`.
 - This template is using `tailwindcss` for the styling.
-- This template is using `next.js` for the routing.